mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 We switched to metal cases primarily to speed up manufacturing, but the side-effects is that most of our raw materials now originate in China.
 That means it should be possible to have our devices arrive to the US pre-built rather than assembling and testing each device by hand in TinyPilot's office.

-If we don't need to build devices in our office, we don't strictly need to maintain an office.
-We can move fulfillment to a third-party logistics provider, and then TinyPilot's employees become more time-independent and location-independent since we'll be out of the critical path for manufacturing and fulfillment.
+If we don't need to build devices in our office, that eliminates our primary reason for maintaining an office.
+We can move fulfillment to a third-party logistics provider, and then TinyPilot's staff will no longer be in the critical path for manufacturing and fulfillment.
+That makes TinyPilot and its employees more time-independent and location-independent.

 ## Do I still love it?